Congratulations to the 2016 AHCA Not for Profit Program of the Year Award winner

 What Does it Take to Be No. 1?

-Lori Cooper, administrator at Stonebrook Healthcare Center in Concord, the first California facility to win an American Health Care Association Gold Quality Award, has some tips here.
+Lori Cooper, administrator at Stonebrook Healthcare Center in Concord, the first California facility to win an American Health Care Association Gold Quality Award, has some tips in this short video.

 2014 AHCA Quality Award Winners